Marion Smith Jr., EdD | Founder & Chief Learning Strategist

-Guided by a moral imperative and internal, magnetic North Star, Dr. Smith and Dr. Pon were brought together (in the same place, at the same time) in the Pacific Northwest in 2015 to continue their work: To surface and address (aka: disrupt and dismantle) institutionalized racism in educational communities and organizational systems for the greater good of students of color and others from historically marginalized backgrounds.
+Guided by a moral imperative and internal, magnetic North Star, Dr. Smith and Dr. Pon were brought together (in the same place, at the same time) in the Pacific Northwest in 2015 to surface and address (aka: disrupt and dismantle) institutionalized racism in educational communities and organizational systems for the greater good of all students, especially those furthest from educational justice and equity.

 As a result of their initial collaboration and partnership, they designed and co-facilitated the three day ‘Coaching and Leading for Racial Equity Institute’ that has since become foundational training and professional development offered by the largest educational service district (ESD) in Washington State that serves 35 school districts, 9 charter schools, 2 tribal compact schools, 270 private schools educating over 400,000 PK-12 students.